 However, this growth rate is likely to differ by geography and segment.
 The trends that will drive the fashion industry in 2019 are:

-A British survey revaled, an average person buys 60 per cent more clothes compared to 15 years ago.
+A British survey revealed an average person buys 60 percent more clothes compared to 15 years ago.
 They are also retained for only half as long time.
 To maintain their novelty, brands need to respond quickly to changing trends, launch the right products and innovate their business models.

-According to a 2017 study, about half the respondents were influenced by bloggers, influencers compared to just 20 per cent placing faith on in-store assistants.
-To minimise the time between the want moment to have moment, players need to use technology solutions.
+According to a 2017 study, about half the respondents were influenced by bloggers, influencers compared to just 20 percent placing faith in in-store assistants.
+To minimize the time between the wanted moment to have a moment, players need to use technology solutions.
 Also, offline retailers need to promote products in-store with social/influencer credibility with real-time intelligence.

 Artificial intelligence (AI) aids brands to mine a big pool of data on any specific subject.
-This information can help fashion brands to deliver customised services and to examine consumer’s preferences.
-More important, Artificial Intelligence has the capacity to play a complementary role in fashion design.
+This information can help fashion brands to deliver customized services and to examine consumer’s preferences.
+More important, Artificial Intelligence can play a complementary role in fashion design.

-With the help of AI, fashion designers can not only predict upcoming trends, dictated by current fast-changing environment of fashion, but also examine and minimise the environmental impacts in their production process.
+With the help of AI, fashion designers can not only predict upcoming trends, dictated by the current fast-changing environment of fashion, but also examine and minimize the environmental impacts in their production process.

 Today’s consumers seek innovative, sustainable and affordable products.
 To achieve many brands are resorting to resale and rental consumers are shifting away from traditional ownership to newer ways to access product.